Kai Rassmus Landwehr, Head of Marketing myclimate foundation

 What is your background in Social Impact/Sustainability if any?

-Seven years of working experience at myclimate and – long, long time ago – a four-month internship at the German ministry for environment
+I have worked for myclimate for seven years now and – a long, long time ago – I did a four-months internship at the German ministry for environment

 What do you do at your organization in terms of Social Impact/Sustainability, how do you monitor the outcomes and what are the goals?